-Figure 4 displays the substantive effects of confidence variables on the predicted probability of sanctions being successful.
-Each subfigure shows that when we vary confidence variables from their minimum to maximum values, the predicted probability of successful sanctions drops by about 17% to 26% on average.
-Although the confidence variables do not show statistical significance, their patterns convey that it is more likely to support the Rally Effect Hypothesis over the Opposition Effect Hypothesis.
+Figure 4. displays the substantive effects of confidence variables on the predicted probability of sanctions being successful.
+Each subfigure reveals that when we vary the confidence variables from their minimum to maximum values, the predicted probability of successful sanctions drops by about 17% to 26% on average.
+Although the confidence variables do not reveal statistical significance, their patterns convey that it is more likely to support the Rally Effect Hypothesis over the Opposition Effect Hypothesis.

 In sum, we provide a micro-foundation for the rally-round-the-flag effect.
 When the sanctioned country has internal cohesion through trust, membership in political parties or associations, and confidence in institutions, the sanctioned populace generally supports its leader.
 Social capital is useful for the leader of the sanctioned country to fight sanctions.
 The likelihood of successful sanctions is more likely to diminish as a result.